-SCWorx, as part of the acquisition of Alliance MMA, operates an online event ticketing platform focused on serving regional MMA ("mixed martial arts") promotions.
+SCWorx, as part of the acquisition of Alliance MMA, operates an online event ticketing platform focused on serving regional MMA ("mixed martial arts") promotions which it has paused due to COVID-19.

 We currently host our solutions, serve our customers, and support our operations in the United States through an agreement with a third party hosting and infrastructure provider, RackSpace.
 We incorporate standard IT security measures, including but not limited to; firewalls, disaster recovery, backup, etc. Our operations are dependent upon the integrity, security and consistent operation of various information technology systems and data centers that process transactions, communication systems and various other software applications used throughout our operations.
 Disruptions in these systems could have an adverse impact on our operations.
 We could encounter difficulties in developing new systems or maintaining and upgrading existing systems.
 Such difficulties could lead to significant expenses or to losses due to disruption in our business operations.